NVComputing/nvcomputingsite/resources/languages.md

 public class NVComputing{ //this creates our object, NVComputing.
     public static void main(String[] args){ //this is our main method, which is the primary function of NVComputing.
         Scanner input = new Scanner(System.in); //allows the compiler to interact with the code.
-Note that we had to import this object. int year = input.nextInt(); //integer variable, set its value using the "nextInt()" method of our scanner object.
+Note that we had to import this object.

+        int year = input.nextInt(); //integer variable, set its value using the "nextInt()" method of our scanner object.
         String name = input.next(); //String (text) variable, set its value using the "next()" method of our scanner object.

         System.out.println(name + " is the MVP of the " + year + " NV Computing Team."); //

+        input.close(); // closes the scanner object now that we're done with it.
+                       // Bad Daniel!
+You didn't clean up your resources! -Raymond }
 }
-}
 ```

+---
+*Authors: Daniel Li*